-At December 31, 2023 and 2022, the Company's financial instruments included cash and cash equivalents, trade receivables, minority investments, line of credit, trade payables, accrued liabilities, lease liabilities, note payables and debt.
+At December 31, 2024 and 2023, the Company's financial instruments included cash and cash equivalents, trade receivables, minority investments, line of credit, trade payables, accrued liabilities, lease liabilities, and note payables.
 The carrying value of cash and cash equivalents, trade receivables, trade payables, and accrued liabilities approximate their fair values due to the short-term maturity of these financial instruments.
-The carrying value of line of credit, lease liabilities, notes payable, and debt approximate their fair values due to insignificant changes in credit risk.
+The carrying value of line of credit, lease liabilities, notes payable, and debt approximate their fair values due to the short-term nature of these instruments or the use of market interest rates for debt instruments.

-There were no financial instruments categorized as Level 3 at December 31, 2023 and December 31, 2022, other than the minority investments discussed below.
-There were no transfers of assets or liabilities between levels during the years ended December 31, 2023 and 2022, respectively.
+There were no financial instruments categorized as Level 3 at December 31, 2024 and December 31, 2023, other than the minority investments discussed below.
+There were no transfers of assets or liabilities between levels during the years ended December 31, 2024 and 2023, respectively.